We’ll be sending informational resources to the contact info you provided. Look for something in your inbox soon.

 As a student, you’ll complete all of your general courses at home through virtual instruction.
 Once you begin your core surgical tech courses, you’ll spend approximately half of your time learning core concepts virtually and apply those concepts in a hands-on setting the remainder of the time.
 This allows you to spend more time gaining confidence and receiving guidance from instructors while on campus.

-As a surgical technologist student, you’ll receive a laptop to help you with your online coursework, which is yours to keep after graduating.
+As a surgical technology student, you’ll receive a laptop to help you with your online coursework, which is yours to keep after graduating.
 All-inclusive tuition also covers your books, Altierus branded backpack, and school scrubs you’ll wear during your clinical rotations.
 Preparation for practice certification exams is also included.

 Your coursework integrates professional skills development into this program so you’ll have the soft skills employers look for.
 Gain proficiency in communication, interpersonal skills, self-management, emotional intelligence, and career-building competencies.
 You’ll be matched with a local hospital or surgery center to complete clinical rotations and use your skills in a real healthcare setting with the guidance of working professionals.